Arjun Naidu

 Arjun Naidu (3 July 1924 – 14 November 2000) was an Indian first-class cricketer who represented Rajasthan.
 He made his first-class debut for Rajasthan (then Rajputana) in the 1945-46 Ranji Trophy on 2 February 1946.

-Naidu died on 14 November 2000 at the age of 76.

-Early Years

-Mr Arjun Naidu played for multiple teams over the two decades after WW-II, starting at Holkar (Later Madhya Pradesh) but mostly for Rajputana (Later - Rajasthan).

-Mr. AR Naidu was a genuine left arm fast bowler, and an opening batsman (1952/1953 Ranji Finals) - he played couple of unofficial Tests for India against MCC team before cricket commenced after the great war.
-He played most of his cricket under the legendary Col. C.K.
-Nayudu and later under the patronage of Maharana Bhagwat Singhji of Mewar (Udaipur).
+Cricket career

+Naidu played for several teams in the Ranji Trophy between 1946 and 1962: Rajputana, Holkar, Madhya Pradesh and Rajasthan.

+He was a left-arm fast-medium bowler and occasionally an opening batsman.
+He represented India in one match against the Commonwealth XI in 1953–54.

-Coaching era
+Coaching

-Naidu later became the director of cricket operations in the state of Mewar.
-Under his guidance the team did fairly well, eventually with the patronage of Maharana Bhagwat Singhji (who were schoolmates at ' Government High School Ajmer') and later sports board of Rajasthan, and National Institute of Sports.
-In those times the Rajasthan team did very well in domestic cricket, reaching Ranji Trophy Finals 9 times in the 60's and 70's.
-Back in the day - many top players played for Rajputana team, the likes of Vinoo Manked, Rajsingh Dungarpur, Hanumant Singh (Banswara),Suryaveer Singh (Banswara),V L Manjrekar,S. P. Gupte & Salim Durrani.
+Naidu later became the director of cricket operations in the state of Rajasthan.
+Under his guidance the team did fairly well, eventually with the patronage of Maharana Bhagwat Singhji and later sports board of Rajasthan, and National Institute of Sports.
+In those times the Rajasthan team reached the Ranji Trophy Finals nine times in the 1960s and 1970s.

-He was a stalwart of cricket in Rajasthan and under his coaching, many players emerged on the national scene from the state.